If you’re looking to start a business in South Africa, this guide explains how to register a business in South Africa.

 Companies registered outside South Africa may conduct business in South Africa in two ways.
 Firstly, the company can register a South African subsidiary.
 Alternatively, the company can register as an external company in terms of section 23 of the Companies Act.

 If none of the incorporators have a South African visa, then registering a local subsidiary can prove problematic.
 It may be better to opt for an external company structure for the South African operations.

 The incorporators of external companies don’t need South African visas to register the external company.
 The Companies and Intellectual Property Commission (CIPC) must be informed of the company’s intention to operate in South Africa within 20 business days after it started conducting business.

 When is a company conducting business in South Africa?
 The new Companies Act stipulates that business occurs only when the company is a party to an employment contract or when it appears as operating in South Africa.

 The following actions are, on their own, not enough to justify recognition as conducting business in South Africa:

-- maintaining a bank account in the country;
+- maintaining a bank account in South Africa

 - acquiring interest in any property

 The external company may convert to a local private company, subject to specific requirements.
 An external company pay taxes at a flat rate of 33% but no STC is payable.
 Furthermore, 50% of capital gain is also considerable taxable income (effective capital gains tax rate of 16.5%).

 Registering an external company in South Africa